 We are looking for action, rather than further debate.
 We need help so please join in.
-We have a membership base of 600 and are keen to support you to get involved.
+We have a support base of over 2000 and are keen to encourage you to get involved.

 We run large public events on specific issues, often in association with elections offering interesting speakers, challenging topics and impacting on local opinion.

 We take opportunities to join with others involved in community outreach, as